mento-protocol/mento-deployment/README.md

 # Mento Deployment

 This repo contains scripts for deploying & proposing upgrades to the Mento protocol.
-Deployments for the core contracts are done using Foundry solidity scripting.
-This allows us to deploy our smart contracts using scripts written in solidity.
-All deployments and changes to the core contracts can be considered to be upgrades to the protocol.
+Deployments for the core contracts are done using [Foundry solidity scripting](https://book.getfoundry.sh/tutorials/solidity-scripting).

 ## Getting Started